AWS Lambda – Run Code in the Cloud

 I can also fine-tune the memory requirements and set a limit on execution time:

 After I create my function, I can iteratively edit and test it from within the Console.
 As you can see, the pane on the left shows a sample of the JSON data that will be passed to my function:

 When the function is working as expected, I can attach it to an event source such as Amazon S3 event notification.
 I will to provide an invocation role in order to give S3 the permission that it needs to have in order to invoke the function:

 Lambda collects a set of metrics for each of my functions and sends them to Amazon CloudWatch.
 I can view the metrics from the Console:

 We have a great roadmap for Lambda!
 While I won’t spill all of the beans today, I will tell you that we expect to add support for additional AWS services and other languages.
 As always, we love your feedback; please leave a note in the Lambda Forum.

 Pricing & Availability

 Let’s talk about pricing a bit before wrapping up!
 Lambda uses a fine-grained pricing model.
 You pay for compute time in units of 100 milliseconds and you pay for each request.
 The Lambda free tier includes 1 million free requests per month and up to 3.2 million seconds of compute time per month depending on the amount of memory allocated per function.

-Lambda is available today in preview form in the US East (Northern Virginia), US West (Oregon), and Europe (Ireland) Regions.
+Lambda is available today in preview form in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) Regions.
 If you would like to get started, register now.